Walking in Dorset

-Explore somewhere new with a fun quiz element.
+Why not explore somewhere new with a fun quiz?
 Dorset Treasure Trails offer easy to follow routes with clues to crack as you take in the fascinating sights along the way.

-Or, get acquainted with a friendly donkey and take them along with you as you wander coast and countryside.
+Or, get acquainted with a friendly donkey or horse and take them along with you as you wander coast and countryside.
 They will even carry your picnic!